The Batterer as Parent

 Implications for Child Protective and Custody Determinations

 Determinations regarding child protection, custody, and visitation in the context of domestic violence need to be informed by an awareness of the destructive parenting behaviors exhibited by many men who batter, and their effects on children and their mothers.
-These behaviors have especially important implications for children who are struggling with two sets of psychological injuries, one from exposure to the battering behavior and the other from their parents’ divorce or separation.
+These behaviors have especially important implications for children who are struggling with two sets of psychological injuries, one from exposure to the battering behavior and the other from their parent’s divorce or separation.
+Some divorces can be amicable depending on the circumstances.
+If the parents decide to end it without issue, even with abuse in the family, then they may want to contact an Arkansas uncontested divorce lawyer to discuss the next steps so that the child can have their trauma reduced from this event, however, this is not always the case and will need to be discussed at length with the proper legal representatives.
 Some elements to examine closely when crafting interventions for families include:

 Addressing the healing needs of children: There is a wide consensus that children’s recovery from exposure to domestic violence (and from divorce) depends largely on the quality of their relationship with the non-battering parent and with their siblings.20 Therefore, in addition to safety consideration, court determinations should take into account whether the batterer is likely, based on his past and current behavior, to continue to undermine the mother’s authority, interfere with mother-child relationships, or cause tensions between siblings.
 Because children need a sense of safety in order to heal,21 juvenile and family court decisions may not want to include leaving the children in the unsupervised care of a man whose violent tendencies they have witnessed, even if they feel a strong bond of affection for him.